nZEDb/nZEDb/README.md

 ## Getting Started

-In general, it's best to start with the simple screen scripts running in single-thread mode.
-Enable one or two groups and slowly add more as you become familar with the applcation.
+In general, it's best to start with the simple screen scripts running in single-threaded mode.
+Enable one or two groups and slowly add more as you become familar with the application.
 Later, as required, enable mutli-threading and perhaps try the various tmux modii.

 ## Support